-Continuing Education for Professionals
+Continuing Education for Architects

 What is AIA/CES?

 AIA/CES is a continuing education system developed by the AIA to emphasize and record participation in professional learning activities.
+Members must earn 18 Learning Units (hours) each calendar year, of which 12 must be in Health, Safety, and Welfare topics.
+Click here for more details.

 AIA/CES enables architects to keep current, master new knowledge and skills, plan for the future, and responsibly meet the role society entrusts to a professional.
 The program also allows members to fulfill a requirement for AIA membership and meet any state mandatory continuing education requirement.